swiftgift/b2b-doc/index.md

 2. Customer makes a purchase.

-3. You creates a gift by [request](./gifts.md#create-gift) to SwiftGift API and display to your customer `share_url` from the response.
+3. You creates a gift by [request](./gifts.md#create-gift) to SwiftGift API and display `share_url` from the response to your customer.

 4. Customer sends this URL to the recipient.